How to Effortlessly Make a Healthy Dinner When You’re Tired

 • Keep your meals simple, with few ingredients that require little cooking time.
 Think: a wholegrain pasta with mushrooms, grilled fish with salsa or a microwaved “baked” sweet potato filled with beans, avocado and Greek yoghurt.
 Foods like couscous, leafy greens and eggs can also be quickly turned into a nourishing meal.

-For more super-quick recipes, check out Jamie Oliver’s Meals in Minutes and these 50 Healthy 10 Minute Meals from StoneSoup.
+For more super-quick recipes, check out Jamie Oliver’s 5 Ingredients: Quick and Easy Food and these 50 Healthy 10 Minute Meals from StoneSoup.

 2. Saving Time vs. Saving Energy